hashicorp/vagrant/website/docs/source/v2/provisioning/shell.html.md

 Of course, if any Ruby in your Vagrantfile outside of basic variable assignment makes you uncomfortable, you can use an actual script file, documented in the next section.

+For Windows guest machines, the inline script _must_ be PowerShell.
+Batch scripts are not allowed as inline scripts.

 ## External Script